huggingface/blog/tf-xla-generate.md

 If you explore the results, two conclusions become quickly visible:

-1. As this blog post has been building up to here, TensorFlow text generation is much faster with XLA.
+1. As this blog post has been building up to here, TensorFlow text generation is much faster when XLA is used.
 We are talking about speedups larger than 100x in some cases, which trully demonstrate the power of a compiled graph 🚀
 2. TensorFlow text generation with XLA is the fastest option in the vast majority of cases, in some of them by as much as 9x faster, debunking the myth that Pytorch is the go-to framework for serious NLP tasks 💪